christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 A second network, a MLP, is trained to discriminate the embeddings $$ (Q_A, Q_P) $$ and $$ (Q_A, Q_N) $$ with cross entropy loss on top of that.

 ??? number of node can be different

+??? if relation == 100

+# Relation prediction

+For the VRD experiment, a two-layer MLP is trained to predict the relation.
+The input consists of the image features concatenated with Glove vectors for subject/object labels and relative position coordinates in the image crop.